 Alex will contact you to arrange the appointment, if you are in the vulnerable group we will try to book you the first appointment of the day.
 You will be sent a pre-appointment assessment letter.
 In the letter there will be questions about your COVID status and medical history(a new and up to date medical history is particularly important at this time).
 It will also have information of how the appointment will proceed.
 This should be returned either electronically or physically at least 24 hrs before the appointment if possible.

-When we are ready for you, you will receive a phone call asking you to come to the practice.
-Once you reach the front door our guiding nurse will greet you.
-She will ask you questions about your COVID status (if you answer yes to any of these question we will be unable to see you and recommend you go home and self-isolate).
+When we are ready for you, one of the nurses will come to the door and ask you to come inside.
+She will then ask you questions about your COVID status (if you answer yes to any of these question we will be unable to see you and recommend you go home and self-isolate).
 She will take your temperature and ask you to place any personal items(coats, bags and mobile telephones) in a large box.
 She will ask you to use the hand sanitiser and then guide you to the treatment room.
 Try to avoid touching any surfaces especially the door handles.
 We are employing a one way and social distancing system in the practice.
 There will be arrows on the walls and markings on the floor to help with this.

 Once you have reached the treatment room you will enter and the dentist and dental assistant will greet you.
 The dentist and assistant will be wearing appropriate PPE so it will be strange especially with the respirator mask that will need to worn.
 Wearing of these masks makes it difficult to talk in so if you do not understand anything please let the dentist or assistant know and we will endeavour to make it clearer.
 We will outline the treatment we feel is appropriate at this time(you may need to return for definitive treatment when the COVID alert level is lowered and appropriate).
 If you agree then treatment will be carried out.
 If you were due an examination and hygiene appointment these can be carried out at the same time.